 Whether it is about your opinion, suggestion, support or disagreement, choosing the efficient way to respond is the key and the need of the hour.
 Phone lines could be busy and emails lack to showcase because of the long text format.
 The good option for you is to opt for a fax.
 Even better an online fax service, like iFax.

-You can easily send fax online for free right from your mobile phone even while you are on the go.
+You can easily send fax online for right from your mobile phone even while you are on the go.
 No need to look for a fax machine.
 All you just need is an active internet network to send or receive online faxes.